-what - show what versions of object modules were used to construct a file what name ...
+what - show what versions of object modules were used to construct a file what filenames whatis - describe what a command is whatis command ...

 What reads each file and searches for sequences of the form "@(#)" as inserted by the source code control system.
 It then prints the remainder of the string after this marker, up to a null character, newline, double quote, or ">" character.